gthvn1/crashtos/Readme.md

 kernel.asm the same thing that we have in stage2.asm (that is not used any more) but without any BIOS interrupt.

-In the first step have clean screen, the print of a line and we are trying to get input from user.
+- [x] In the first step have clean screen, the print of a line and we are trying to get input from user.
 But this part is not working well.
+- [x] Before going further we did the jump, so we did the setup of the GDT...
+- [ ] Now we need to fix the get user input...

 ### Memory Layout